Your quick source of information, maps, low-down on route, travel and direct links to entries for the Round Rotherham.

 The end of an era

-Two stalwarts of the RRRR Organising Team, Brian Harney and Sharon Burton, have stepped down from their roles, but the RRRR will continue under the guiding hands of Stephen Rowbotham (son of Ralph) and his wife Mary
+Two stalwarts of the RRR Organising Team, Brian Harney and Sharon Burton, have stepped down from their roles, but the RRRR will continue under the guiding hands of Stephen Rowbotham (son of Ralph) and his wife Mary

 See Recent changes for more!

-Starts: Slower Walkers 4 am (aim 16 to 20 hours, see FAQs)
+Starts: Slower Walkers around 4 am (aim 16 to 20 hours)

-Walkers and Joggers 6 am (aim 12 to 16/17 hours)
+Walkers and Joggers around 6 am (aim 12 to 16/17 hours)

 Note, if you start earlier than appropriate and you arrive at a checkpoint before its official opening time, you will have to wait.

-Relay 8 am (mass start)
+8 am (mass start)

 Travel and Accommodation